votth/code_journey/Cpluslus/note_cpp.md

 ```

 # Execution and Memory models

+## Memory model:
+### Definition
+- an abstraction or description detailing how threads interact with computer memory and shared data
+- multi-threaded execution requries the computer language to specify a memory model
+	- by definition: at any given time, active threads may see different values for the shared data.
+This is normal, since requires all threads to always be perfectly insync is costly and hindrences performance.
+Therefore, when writing a multi-threaded program, the developers have to decide when the inconsistency is acceptable and when it is not.
+	- without a memory model, programmers, third party threading libraries, complier, and the hardware are at odds with the complier optimization and hardware optimizations
+- Memory model ensures that the devs can write code with shared data to be insynced when it's required.
+### Components of a Memory Model
+- the program that the developer wrote
+- the code that the complier generated, which is executed by the hardware
+- the memory operation that the CPU performs while it's executing the code
+### Reordering
+- Eventhough statements are left in a certain order, the complier and computer might decide to which reordering would yield a better result in performance, efficiency.
+- The memory model places restrictions on these reorderings, so the devs can reason through the likely behaviours of a multi-threaded program.

+- Model must define which reorderings are permitted.
+- Provides a minimal guarantee about when the memory is accesed.
+- Defines when mulitple threads may access the same memory, or specifies when assignments by one thread can be seen in a concurrently executing thread.

+- !! *data race*: when 2 conflicting operations can be executed simultaneously.
+### C++ multi-thread model
+- C++11 memory model is part of the core language.
+- std::thread is part of the standard library.

+## C++11
+- It is not possible to effevtively utilize additional processor cores without writing a mulit-threaded program.
+- C++11 added a memory model, threading, atomics and mutexes.

 # C++ core language vs Standard library vs STL
 - C++ standard consists of 2 parts: core language and the standard library.
 The standard library changes on every major implementation of C++ (C++11 C++14, every 3 years)